Trequetrum/blog-onesmallstep/content/derive_y_comb.md

     # ...
     # Recursive call
     f(f, any_computed, values, here)
-    # Any code you want, probably a base case
+    # Any code you want
     # ...
     return something
 ```